StenDoipanni/ISAAC/ImageSchemaNet/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------

-Query to ask if some entity is a lexical activator of some spatial primitive which is necessary to the image schemaCONTAINMENT.
+Query to ask if some entity is a lexical activator of some spatial primitive which is necessary to the image schema CONTAINMENT.

 ```